John Winchester (Supernatural): Characterization

 Actor Jeffrey Dean Morgan deemed John a "tormented soul," motivated by an "equal combination of revenge and protecting his sons."
 Following the death of their mother, Sam and Dean became secondary to John's quest of killing the demon responsible, although Morgan believed that this aspect changed once John began spending more time with them again.
 Though he thought that John was not the world's best dad and "definitely made a lot of mistakes," the actor noted that "he did things, even when they were wrong, for the good of his sons."
 John Kubicek of BuddyTV felt that this reasoning extended to John's decision to hide the truth from Adam to protect him.
 Kubicek also suggested that John became involved in Adam's life to achieve "some level of normalcy" as a father, an opportunity he had previously lost following the death of Sam and Dean's mother.
 Overall, Morgan felt that John "loved those kids more than he loved his own life," with the character's demonic pact with Azazel serving as "his way of finding redemption."

 Regarding his portrayal of the character, Morgan commented, "I played him with extra angst.
 I think what was on the page, what I foresaw—not knowing where it was going, because no one would ever tell me anything—there was always a lot more going on in his head than he was going to show anybody, including his sons.
 Because, indeed, there was a lot more going on."
 Kripke later confirmed this, stating, "It's our view that John knew everything the producers of the show know.
 John knew stuff we're not even ready to reveal, that won't come out for a couple of seasons.
 He was an awesome hunter, and by the time he showed up in 'Dead Man's Blood,' he knew it all."

-Awards and decorations

-The following are the medals and service awards fictionally worn by John Winchester during his time as a U.S. Marine in both Supernatural and The Winchesters.